launchdarkly/dotnet-server-sdk/README.md

 Signing
 -------

-The published version of the `LaunchDarkly.Client` assembly is [strong-named](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/strong-named-assemblies); the public key file is in this repo at `LaunchDarkly.pk` as well as here:
+The published version of the `LaunchDarkly.Client` assembly is digitally signed with Authenticode, and also [strong-named](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/strong-named-assemblies).
+The public key file is in this repo at `LaunchDarkly.pk` as well as here:

 ```
 Public Key: